Last Updated: 03/05/12 9:47am

 The tempo has calmed down in this match, as you might expect after Tottenham's fourth goal effectively ended the contest.

-Sandro goes in hard on Klaic who stays on the floor, but Spurs continue their attack and Adebayor travels into the area but his little touch towards van der Vaart is cut out.
+Sandro goes in hard on Klasnic who stays on the floor, but Spurs continue their attack and Adebayor travels into the area but his little touch towards van der Vaart is cut out.

 Bale is instrumental as he first exchanges passes with van der Vaart before timing his pass perfectly to Adebayor.
 Adebayor, played onside by Ricketts advances forward, rounds Bogdan before tapping into the empty net.
 Bolton out of sight now.